Charminar: Structure

 The Charminar masjid is a square structure with each side being 20 m long.
 Each of the four sides has one of four grand arches, each facing a fundamental point that opens directly onto the street in front of it.
 At each corner stands an exquisitely shaped 56 m high minaret, with a double balcony.
 Each minaret is crowned by a bulbous dome with dainty, petal-like designs at the base.
 Unlike the minarets of Taj Mahal, Charminar's four fluted minarets are built into the main structure.
 There are 149 winding steps to reach the upper floor.
 The structure is also known for its profusion of stucco decorations and the arrangement of balustrades and balconies.

 The structure is made of granite, limestone, mortar, and pulverised marble, weighing approximately 14,000 tones apiece.
 Initially the monument was so proportionately planned that when the fort first opened, one could see all four corners of the bustling city of Hyderabad through each of its four grand arches, as each arch faced one of the most active royal ancestral streets.

 A mosque is located at the western end of the open roof.
 The remaining section of the roof served as a royal court during the Qutb Shahi times.
 The actual mosque occupies the top floor of the four-storey structure.
 A vault which appears from inside like a dome supports two galleries within the Charminar, one over another.
 Above those is a terrace that serves as a roof that is bordered with a stone balcony.
 The main gallery has 45 covered prayer spaces with a large open space in front to accommodate more people for Friday prayers.

 The clock on the four cardinal directions was added in 1889.
 There is a vazu (water cistern) in the middle with a small fountain for ablution before offering prayer in the Charminar mosque.

 Surrounding area

 The area surrounding Charminar is also known by the same name.
-It falls under the Charminar constituency.
+It is within the ambit of the Charminar constituency.